Home > Movie Stars > Ralph Fiennes

 Ralph Fiennes

-Fiennes received his second Oscar nomination in 1997, this time for Best Actor, for his work in another Best Picture winner, Anthony Minghella's The English Patient.
-He also garnered Golden Globe and BAFTA nominations, as well as two Screen Actors Guild Award nominations, one for Best Actor and another shared with the cast.
-In 2000, Fiennes was recognized with BAFTA and London Critics Circle Award nominations for his role in Neil Jordan's The End of the Affair.
+Fiennes earned his second Oscar nomination in 1997 for the title role in another Best Picture winner, Anthony Minghella's The English Patient.
+He also garnered Golden Globe and BAFTA Award nominations, as well as two SAG Award nominations, one for Best Actor and another shared with the cast.
+He later won a British Independent Film Award, an Evening Standard British Film Award and a London Film Critics Circle Award, and earned a BAFTA Award nomination, for his work in the acclaimed 2005 drama The Constant Gardener, directed by Fernando Meirelles.

-A graduate of the Royal Academy of Dramatic Arts, Fiennes began his career on the London stage.
-He joined Michael Rudman's company at the Royal National Theatre and later spent two seasons with the Royal Shakespeare Company.
-In 1994, Fiennes opened as Hamlet in Jonathan Kent's sold-out production of the play, which became one of the theatrical events of the year.
-When the production moved to Broadway, Fiennes won a Tony Award for his performance.
-He reunited with Kent in the acclaimed London production of Ivanov, later taking the play to Moscow.
+A graduate of the Royal Academy of Dramatic Art, Fiennes began his career on the London stage.
+He joined Michael Rudman's company at the Royal National Theatre and later spent two seasons with the Royal Shakespeare Company (RSC).
+In 1995, Fiennes opened as Hamlet in Jonathan Kent's production of the play, winning a Tony Award for his performance when the production moved to Broadway.
+He reunited with Kent in the London production of Ivanov, later taking the play to Moscow.

 Read earlier biographies on this page.